corex-ui/corex-ui/doc/src/markdown/content/components/accordion.md

 | [Color](#color) | Sets the color theme of the accordion.     |
 | [Size](#size)   | Adjusts the overall size of the accordion. |

-> You may have noticed the double dash before the modifier name — this follows the BEM (Block Element Modifier) naming convention
+> You may have noticed the double dash bebfore the modifier name — this follows the BEM (Block Element Modifier) naming convention

 ### Color